 Also Read: How to do Financial Analysis of a Company

 National Fittings Ltd has been paying taxes at 33-34% rate in FY2015 and FY2016, which is equal to the standard corporate tax rate in India.
-Though the tax rate have been fluctuating widely in past, however, now it seems to have stabilized.
+Though the tax rate has been fluctuating widely in past, however, now it seems to have stabilized.
 This is another good sign.

 Operating Efficiency Analysis of National Fittings Ltd: